roytang/blog/content/post/2020/08/weeknotes-08-23/index.md

 I did get to write on the blog more, as expected.
 Let's hope I can keep it up.

-These week's quiz nights were terrible for our team, but on the bright side, I got to [do a couple of sketches](/2020/08/quiz-night-sketches/).
+These week's quiz nights were terrible for our team, but on the bright side, I got to do a couple of sketches:

+{{< collections-embed sketchbook quiz-night-sketches >}}

 Here are the things I've been watching and playing the past week: